nloyola/dmscanlib/README.md

 ## Build with Makefile

+Under Linux, the makefile creates a shared library.

-The Makefile crates an executable that runs the tests.
+~~The Makefile crates an executable that runs the tests.
 Tests were written using [Google Test](https://code.google.com/p/googletest/).
-See below for instructions on how to set up on your development environment.
+See below for instructions on how to set up on your development environment~~.

 ## Using Eclipse for development